ocaml/v2.ocaml.org/site/caml-light/index.md

 ## Overview

-Caml Light is a lightweight, portable implementation of the Caml language.  that runs on most Unix machines, as well as PC under Microsoft Windows.
-Because of its stable status, it is actively used in education.
-For most other uses, we recommend switching to its successor OCaml.
+Caml Light is a lightweight, portable implementation of the core Caml language that was developed in the early 1990's, as a precursor to OCaml.
+It used to run on most Unix machines, as well as PC under Microsoft Windows.
+The implementation is obsolete, no longer actively maintained, and will be removed eventually.
+We recommend switching immediately to its successor, OCaml.

 Caml Light is implemented as a bytecode compiler, and fully bootstrapped.
 The runtime system and bytecode interpreter is written